5.1 – Overview

 During the bidding process (also called the date of issue) investors can bid for shares at a particular price within the specified price band.
 This whole system around the date of the issue where one bids for shares, is referred to as the Primary Market.
 The moment the stock gets listed and debuts on the stock exchange, the stock starts to trade publicly.
 This is called the secondary market.

 Once the stock transitions from primary markets to secondary markets, the stock gets traded daily on the stock exchange.
-People start buying and selling the stocks regularly.
+People start buying and selling stocks regularly.

 Why do people trade?
 Why does the stock price fluctuate?
 Well, we will answer all these questions and more in the subsequent chapters.

 5.6 – Few key IPO jargon

 Under subscription – Let’s say the company wants to offer 100,000 shares to the public.
 During the book-building process, it is discovered that only 90,000 bids were received, then the issue is said to be under subscribed.
 This is not a great situation to be in as it indicates negative public sentiment

 Oversubscription – If there are 200,000 bids for 100,000 shares on offer then the issue is said to be oversubscribed 2 times (2x)

 Green Shoe Option – Part of the underwriting agreement which allows the issuer to authorize additional shares (typically 15 percent) to be distributed in the event of oversubscription.
 This is also called the overallotment option

 Fixed Price IPO –Sometimes, the companies fix the price of the IPO and do not opt for a price band.
 Such issues are called fixed-price IPO

 Price Band and Cut off price –Price band is a price range between which the stock gets listed.
 For example, if the price band is between Rs.100 and Rs.130, then the issue can list within the range.
 Let’s says it gets listed at 125, then 125 is called the cut off price.